Bradish Johnson: "Swill milk" scandal

 Johnson was a supporter of the Tammany Hall politician Alderman Michael Tuomey, known as "Butcher Mike".
 Tuomey defended the distillers vigorously throughout the scandal — in fact, he was put in charge of the Board of Health investigation.
-Frank Leslie’s Illustrated Newspaper staked out Johnson's mansion at 21st and Broadway, and reported that in the midst of the investigation, Tuomey was observed making late night visits.
+Frank Leslie’s Illustrated Newspaper staked out Johnson's mansion at 21st and Broadway, and reported that in the midst of the investigation, Tuomey was observed making late-night visits.
 The Board of Health exonerated the distillers, but public outcry led to the passage of the first food safety laws in the form of milk regulations in 1862.

 Civil War years

 Petitioning Lincoln

-In 1863 Johnson took a leading part in the "Conservative Unionists", a group of businessmen with interests in the South who wanted occupied Louisiana let back into the Union with her 1852 constitution intact.
+In 1863, Johnson took a leading part in the "Conservative Unionists", a group of businessmen with interests in the South who wanted occupied Louisiana to be allowed back into the Union with its 1852 constitution intact.
 They claimed that the state constitution had not been dissolved and the secession was illegal, so the President should allow the state back into the Union with slavery intact.
 Johnson and two other plantation owners made their argument in a letter to President Lincoln, reinforced by a personal visit.
 Lincoln was not impressed.
-In his dismissive response he wrote "I do not perceive how such committal could facilitate our military operations in Louisiana, I really apprehend it might be so used as to embarrass them."
+In his response, he wrote, "I do not perceive how such committal could facilitate our military operations in Louisiana, I really apprehend it might be so used as to embarrass them."

 Johnson v.
 Dow

-In 1863 Johnson brought a suit against a Union general.
-The suit claimed that in 1862 the occupying Union Army, under the command of General Neal S. Dow of the 13th Maine Regiment, 'took from Johnson's plantation twenty-five hogsheads of sugar, plundered the dwelling-house hereon and took one silver pitcher, one-half dozen silver knives, one-half dozen silver spoons, one fish knife, one-half dozen silver teaspoons and other articles.'
+In 1863, Johnson brought a suit against a Union general.
+The suit claimed that in 1862 the occupying Union army, under the command of General Neal S. Dow of the 13th Maine Infantry Regiment, 'took from Johnson's plantation twenty-five hogsheads of sugar, plundered the dwelling-house hereon and took one silver pitcher, one-half dozen silver knives, one-half dozen silver spoons, one fish knife, one-half dozen silver teaspoons and other articles.'

-Johnson presented himself as a loyal citizen of the Union, residing in New York, who had simply been robbed by the Union Army.
+Johnson presented himself as a loyal citizen of the Union, residing in New York, who had simply been robbed by the Union army.
 He was awarded $1750 in damages by the court.
 When Dow failed to pay him, he sued Dow in Dow's home state of Maine after the war.
 The case went all the way to the Supreme Court, which handed down a decision in 1876 against Johnson, pointing out that his holdings were in conquered territory during a time of war, and that it would be very hard to engage in warfare if the enemy could sue for damages.
 "Johnson v.
-Dow" became a hot topic of debate during the heated Tilden-Hayes Presidential election of 1876, as the country tried to figure out the confusing nature of the status of the defeated Confederate states.
+Dow" became a hot topic of debate during the heated Tilden-Hayes Presidential election of 1876, as the country's people tried to figure out the confusing nature of the status of the defeated Confederate states.